 2. Background

 EIA can lead to an improved consideration of CC impacts in project planning (McCallum et al., 2013; Walker et al., 2013; EC, 2013a; EC, 2013b; Byer et al., 2012; Agrawala et al., 2010; Runge et al., 2010; CARICOM, 2004; CEAA, 2003; Fischer et al., 2011; Fischer and Sykes, 2009; Bhave et al., 2016).
 Obstacles and challenges for inclusion have been discussed by e.g. Enríquez-de-Salamanca et al. (2016) and Jiricka et al. (2016).
 A range of guidelines and work aids exist, at international (OECD, 2009) and national levels (CEAA 2003; Nova Scotia Environment (Canada), 2011; Draaijers and van der Velden, 2009; Environmental Assessment Team, 2010; Balla et al., 2017).
-These guidelines refer to various challenges, revolving around planning deficits, uncertainties and adaptation deficits.
+These guidelines refer to a number of challenges for CC inclusion in EIA in Austria and Germany, revolving around planning deficits, uncertainties and adaptation deficits.
 In German speaking countries, environmental guidelines for rail infrastructure (Roll et al., 2014) are the first to recommend preparation of climate compatibility studies for various steps of EIA, drawing on most relevant and recent CC prognoses.

 The main focus of many studies (e.g. Koetse et al., 2009; Regmi and Hanaoka, 2011; Swart and Biesbroek, R. 2008.
 Boyle et al., 2013), reports (Department of Transport, 2014; Infrastructure Canada, 2006; Nemry and Demirel, 2012) and guidelines (e.g. Bles et al., 2015 and Dallhammer et al., 2015) that have covered CC adaptation to date has been on increasing resilience of projects to CC impacts (climate proofing).
 Impacts on the surrounding environment are also illustrated and discussed in general terms by the European Commission (2013a and 2017) for EIA and also SEA.
 Furthermore, there is guidance focusing on specific aspects, including e.g. UNECE Water (2009).
 Here, cases are provided for how climate scenarios (climate projections) can be incorporated into hydrological models, thus supporting the assessment of the vulnerability of water in a given country or region, using a climate vulnerability index.
 Other examples of good practice and approaches for the integration of CC adaptation in EIA are provided by May et al. (2016).